 If you’ve been following me on my travels over the years, you’ll have probably realised I have a slight obsession with Wales.
 The snowy topped mountains, the views, the amazing produce and the people.
 There’s also much more of a sense of community here in Wales and you can feel that everywhere you visit, once you step outside of the big cities.
 My favourite part of Wales however is the north.
 Spending time in and around Snowdonia is like spending time in a scene from The Lord of the Rings movie – with its rugged hills and cascading waterfalls.

 With such spectacular backdrops it comes to no surprise that some of the best hotels in the UK are also located here and most notably one of its newest additions, Pale Hall.
 A Victorian country house which has been completely renovated back to its former glory and with no expense spared.
-It’s stunning.
+It’s absolutely stunning and I loved writing about our stay here.
 For dinner we started with a glass of Champagne in the lounge and divulged with a selection of canapes.

 Unfortunately I wasn’t exactly blessed with perfect camera lighting conditions, but I can assure you the food looks even better in real life and much more vibrant.
 Plates of colour and excitement.
 The home-made bread basket was a great start too.
 Warm, fluffy and perfectly crafted.
 Those baguettes were a triumph – even the French should be worried.
 The restaurant is looked after by the talented head chef, Gareth Stevenson and has legendary Michael Caines backing it as its culinary mentor.